Caballesjason/my-git-cheatsheet/README.md

 # Git Commands
 ## Git Init
-Before you can make commits or do anything else with a git repository, the repository needs to actually exist in your local directory.
-To create a new repository with Git, we'll use the `git init` command.
+Before you can do anything with a git repository, it needs to actually exist in your local directory, so to create a new repository with git, you need to use the `git init` command.

-The `init` subcommand is short for "initialize", which is helpful because it's the command that will do all of the initial setup of a repository.
-We'll look at what it does in just a second.
+The `init` command is short for "initialize", which is helpful because it's the command that will do all of the initial setup of a repository.

 Whenever you initialize a git repository, a hidden directory called `.git` is created.
 The `.` in front of `git` makes the repository hidden on mac os.
 This directory is your git repository!

 > Note:
+>
 > Please do not edit any files in `.git`, as it might mess up the log of files in you are keeping track of.

-Here's a brief synopsis on each of the items in the .git directory:
+Here's a brief overview on each of the items in the .git directory:

+__config file__

-__config file__ - where all project specific configuration settings are stored.
+This is where all project specific configuration settings are stored.

 Git looks for configuration values in the configuration file in the Git directory (.git/config) of whatever repository you’re currently using.
 These values are specific to that single repository.

 For example, let's say you set that the global configuration for Git uses your personal email address.
 If you want your work email to be used for a specific project rather than your personal email, that change would be added to this file.

+__description file__

-__description file__ - this file is only used by the GitWeb program, so we can ignore it
+this file is only used by the GitWeb program, so we can ignore it

+__hooks directory__

-__hooks directory__ - this is where we could place client-side or server-side scripts that we can use to hook into Git's different lifecycle events
+This is where we could place client-side or server-side scripts that we can use to hook into Git's different lifecycle events

+__info directory__

-__info directory__ - contains the global excludes file
+This contains the global excludes file

+__objects directory__

-__objects directory__ - this directory will store all of the commits we make
+This directory will store all of the commits we make

+__refs directory__

-__refs directory__ - this directory holds pointers to commits (basically the "branches" and "tags")
+This directory holds pointers to commits (basically the "branches" and "tags")

-Remember, other than the "hooks" directory, you shouldn't mess with pretty much any of the content in here.
+Other than the "hooks" directory, you shouldn't mess with pretty much any of the content in here.
 The "hooks" directory can be used to hook into different parts or events of Git's workflow.

 ## Git Clone
 `git clone` allows you to clone (copy) a remote repository to be loaded locally in your computer.
 Typically you write the URL after the command, i.e.